 The museums range in price from free admission to $25.
 Most are open year-round, but during the winter season, many will have limited hours.

-Also in Anchorage, is the Oscar Anderson House Museum.
-The house was built in 1915 when Anchorage was barely developed.
+This house was built in 1915 when Anchorage was barely developed.
 It’s one of the oldest houses in the entire state.
 Visit and discover what was considered “wealthy” in these times.

 Exploring is great, but taking the time to learn about a place can help you gain a much greater understanding about the many intricacies that Alaska holds.
 Connect your modern day experiences to the lush history of Alaska.
 Adding a museum to your trip provides a perfect opportunity to do that.